anyproto/docs/migrating/start/fundamentaldifferences.md

 ![The drop-down menu which appears upon clicking the pill dragger.](../../.gitbook/assets/blockoptions.png)

 {% hint style="info" %}
-To see a list of all available blocks, please check [Anytype-editor](../../self-onboarding/Anytype-editor/ "mention")
+To see a list of all available blocks, please check [Anytype-editor](../../self-onboarding/Anytype-editor/ "mention").
 {% endhint %}

 ### Moving Blocks